icyflame/blog/_posts/2015-06-10-convention-over-configuration.md

 This is also the first time round when I have been actively using GitHub issues to maintain this project.
 It is a major productivity enhancement tool, allowing us to maintain more than one component in the same application without issues.

-Tea is CI is the other tool that I have used and am extremely happy with!
+Travis CI is the other tool that I have used and am extremely happy with!
 The auto deploy feature of Travis CI is just _painless_.
 Once setup, (about 150 commits ago), I haven't had to change anything at all.
 A change in the application name, and that's about it.

 The apps get deployed appropriately, builds get logged.
 And once in a while, when you get the **Errored** email, you just have to go in and see the log!